How to Resume Planks Postpartum

 Growing and birthing a child dramatically changes the core musculature.
 Specifically, the core had to expand in all dimensions in order to adapt to the progressively larger child growing inside of it, like you see below.
 That expansion changed the way core tissues function, altering their length and the amount of tension they can produce.

 Therefore, before resuming planks, it is essential to first rebuild the core tissues from the inside out through specific core recovery work.
-You can do this work with a physical therapist, a certified personal trainer who specializes in pre & postnatal, or a core recovery program.
+You can do this work with a physical therapist, a certified pre & postnatal personal trainer (like a ProNatal Certified Coach), or a core recovery program.
 For some tips to get you started on your recovery, check out this post on postpartum core recovery

 Progression to Planks